jac9325/assesment_backEnd/README.md

 `npm run start`

+## Testing

+for testing use comand :
+in windows `set NODE_OPTIONS=--experimental-vm-modules && npx jes` in linux or mac `NODE_OPTIONS=--experimental-vm-modules && npx jes`

 ## Postman endpoints Test

 you can import the [file](htthttps://github.com/jac9325/assesment_backEnd/blob/master/api-favs.postman_collection.jsonp:// "file") in postman to test the endpoints

+This project is deployed on heroku at: https://app-assesment-back.herokuapp.com/

 # Questions